 From Aberdare, Craig Chapman is always trying to find ways of blending organic and digital music together in ways that compliment each other.
 Influenced by LCD Soundsystem, SFA and Hot Chip to name but a few, Craig is the pioneer of Replaced by Robots and is one half of John Mouse.
 He studied Pop Music at the University of Salford, Manchester and will bring his expertise of trumpet, guitar and synth/keyboard to this project.

 Originally from Pontiets in the Gwendraeth Valley, Mari now lives in Caernarfon.
-As a 23 year old fiddle player she has a strong grounding in traditional music, and has been familiar with the songs and tunes since before she can remember.
+As a fiddle player she has a strong grounding in traditional music, and has been familiar with the songs and tunes since before she can remember.
 She also studied classical violin during her time at the University of Bangor.
 She often plays with the pop band Them Lovely Boys and also does the occasional session work.
 She is into music from all genres.

 Ellen Jordan is a York based music graduate and cellist from Llangammarch Wells, Powys.
 She enjoys collaborating across disciplines, and has worked as a composer, sound designer and performer in theatre, chamber opera, visual arts and contemporary dance productions.
 Ellen has also artistic directed and managed a number of unique events, such as a Javanese gamelan wayang (shadow puppetry play), based on the Mabinogi story, Culhwch ac Olwen.
 She often experiments with folk melodies, vocals and field recordings in her compositions.